Exercise 1

 - The functionality and features of your program(s)

-- A GUIDE file, in PDF or
+- A GUIDE file, in PDF format,

-guide, including the meaning of each button and menu item, operation,
+including the meaning of each button and menu item, operation,

 and the contents of screen.
 You may consider the use of some screenshots.